 Even where strong legal frameworks exist, their enforcement is often weak.
-The reasons for non-implementation of the law can vary from one context to another, and may include:
+Here are some common problems – and possible solutions.

 As well as having strong and enforceable minimum age of marriage legislation, it is imperative that to have strong supporting legislation which protects women and girls’ rights.